f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 After the upload completes, it will take some time for it to be fully imported and verified.
-At that point it should show up in the CLI and GUI.
+At that point it should show up in the CLI and WebUI.
 If you don’t see it immediately be patient and wait a few minutes for it to show up as it will not show up until the file has been verified.
 Inside the **ISO** file are two different types of software, the **OS** and the **Service**.
 All three types should be displayed in the **Software Management** page.
 In the example below the ISO for version 1.0.0-11432 consists of an **OS** and **Service** with the same version number.

 .. image:: images/rseries_software_upgrades/image6.png
   :align: center